- Last OnlineYesterday, 3:23 PM

 I feel the pacing was a bit too much at times but okay overall.

 For most of the volumes, we were focusing on the main character cast or the villain.
 There weren't many side stories of other devil king candidates doing stuff.
-The only time we got another perspective were the main villains plotting or attacking someone.
+The only time we got another perspective were the main villains plotting against others or attacking someone.
 While someone can complain it would be boring or distracting, many readers appreciate it when you do a quick side story on another less relevant, minor character or rival.
-Rival candidates should be shown often as they are Yuuto's rivals, plus the audience would get to know them better.
-If I were to redo something, I would mostly avoid any major fight with the devil king candidate for the first two to four volumes and spend it on world-building, introducing some new candidates, students and characters' families.
-I feel Ginsei Academy was vastly undiscovered in terms of average students.
+Rival candidates should be shown often as they are Yuuto's primary adversaries for the throne, plus the audience would get to know them better.
+If I were to redo something, I would mostly avoid any major fight with the devil king candidates for the first two to four volumes and spend it on world-building, introducing some new candidates, students and characters' families.
+I feel Ginsei Academy was vastly undiscovered in terms of both facilities and average "random event" students.

 Let's talk about the setting for a bit.
 Maou gakuen no Hangyakusha is yet another series set in school.
 While this doesn't have to be a problem, you cannot deny this setting is overused in the modern light novel and manga. twenty-two devil king candidates, what if all of the candidates inherited a unique base?
 That sounds cool.
 Sure, you can have them visit a school if you so much want to, but twenty-two original areas already give a massive boost to the world.
 In Maou Gakuen, every candidate gets a palace, but these palaces are on the school grounds, and nobody uses them because someone might spy on them, and the candidates are nobility anyways, so they don't need it.